-How to Make Automation Pay off: Think Big, Start Small, Validate and Move On
+How to Win at Enterprise Automation: Think Big, Start Small, Validate and Move On (Part 1 of 2)

-In this big-thinker conversation, Zhang reveals why the rise of robotics and automation goes beyond streamlining administrative and transactional tasks, to taking advantage of faster, better service delivery, and enhancing the customer experience.
+As a futurist, Zhang expects to see exponential growth for automation in industries like banking, insurance and financial services.
+All of which he says are ripe for digital transformation.
+In this republished and updated two-part post, Zhang reveals why the rise of robotics and automation goes beyond streamlining administrative and transactional tasks to taking advantage of faster, better service delivery and enhancing the customer experience.
+(Read part 2 here.)
+Hope you enjoy the conversation.

 Appian: In its 2017 survey, IDC also said that 50% of companies prioritized robotics as their top pick for tech investment.
 So, what’s driving that prioritization?